elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Allow drop all capabilites mutation to be disabled per service
 - Added annotation for the grafana dashboard "Compute Resources / Pod" to show container restarts
 - Add falco filter to not warn when containerd removes images that contain static log files or shell files
+- Added fluentd-system on the excluded list for hnc

 ### Fixed